July 4th fireworks: Local tent owners feeling the squeeze on supply

 DERBY, Kan.
-(KSNW) – The squeeze is on for July 4th fireworks sales.
+(KSNW) – The squeeze is on for Fourth of July firework sales.
 Some have plenty of snap, sparkle, and boomers to sell.
 Others are out of luck selling this year.

 Several fireworks wholesalers in the Wichita area say they will have plenty of fireworks for sale.
 Others say it’s a challenge to get them to the area because of shipping issues.

 Some say a fireworks shortage is resulting from a lot of the products being stuck in port.
-Others say COVID-related issues have caused shipping challenges.
+Others say COVID-19 related issues have caused shipping challenges.

 “I feel relieved, and I feel relieved that I can at least have some fireworks for some people to get,” said Newfarmer.
 “Because this is a way to blow off steam for a lot of these people because of COVID.”